kcartlidge/StaticSites/README.md

 ---

-## If you just want to run your own sites ...
+## If you just want to run your own sites

 Pre-built executables for Mac, Linux and Windows are available in the ```cmd/builds``` folder as well as from the public site.
 [Visit the site](https://staticsites.io) or run it locally for details.

 ---

-## If you want to work on the source ...
+## You want to work on the source

 These instructions assume Mac OS, but will work on Linux and Windows by switching the path slashes (if needed) and choosing the relevant make script.